How Much Does An Estate Sale Cost?

 More likely, the commission will be set by the company once they’ve had a chance to evaluate the estate.
 The contract may include a minimum, to guarantee that the sale will cover their expenses regardless of the turnout.

-Gross incomes vary from sale to sale, as well as region to region, but according to a recent industry survey, the average sale grosses over $11,000.
+Gross incomes vary from sale to sale, as well as region to region, but according to a recent industry survey, the average sale grosses over $18,000.
+Keep in mind that this is just an average.
+Many sales may bring in more revenue, while others may not come close to this.
+Sale revenue has many variables that affect it.

 In addition to commission, some companies include other fees—trash hauling and advertising being the two most common.